KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking_usage.md

 # Fine Grained Locking

-Fine grained locking is an experimental performance improvement for multithreaded workloads.
+Fine grained locking is a performance improvement for multithreaded workloads.
 It allows Vulkan calls from different threads to be validated in parallel, instead of being serialized by a global lock.
 Waiting on this lock causes performance problems for multi-threaded applications, and most Vulkan games are heavily multi-threaded.
 This feature has been tested with 15+ released games and improves performance in almost all of them, and many improve by about 150%.

 However, changes to locking strategy in a multi threaded program are a frequent cause of crashes, incorrect results, or deadlock.
-For the first release of this feature, it is off by default and can be enabled using the instructions below.
-Once the new locking strategy has been proven to not cause stability problems, it will be on by default and then can be turned off for debugging.
+For debugging it can be disabled with the instructions below.

-Currently this optimization is only available for Core Validation.
-Best Practices, Synchronization Validation, GPU Assisted Validation and Debug Printf still always run with global locking.
-Support for these types of validation will be added in a future release.
+Currently this optimization is available for Core Validation, Best Practices,  GPU Assisted Validation and Debug Printf.
+Synchronization Validation always runs with global locking.
+Support for it will be added in a future release.

 Thread Safety, Object Lifetime, Handle Wrapping and Stateless validation have always avoided global locking and they are thus unaffected by this feature.